 Seafood is a mainstay of the Northeast Florida coastal community.
 Cruise over to the Vilano Beach area and dine waterside at Kingfish Grill, Cap’s on the Water, The Reef and Aunt Kate’s.

 Discover Spanish and Cuban culture on the menu at Michael’s, tucked away in the historic district on red-brick Cuna Street.
 Or find a table under the arbor at Taberna del Caballo and try the red or white sangria made fresh each day.

 On Anastasia Island, you’ll find Mediterranean flavors are the focus at rustic Terra & Acqua.
-And Villagio Italian Grille is open to foodies whether you’re a hotel guest at the World Golf Renaissance Resort or not.
+And Villagio Italian Grille is open to foodies whether you’re a hotel guest at the World Golf Village Renaissance St. Augustine Resort or not.

 For a romantic dinner, find your way to Raintree Restaurant, just a short saunter from the historic district, and sit under the stars on the meandering red-brick patio.

 In the mood for a modern and eclectic dining experience?
 Try Pusser’s Bar & Grille in Ponte Vedra Beach.
 Enjoy a fantastic meal at NINETEEN with an even more amazing view at the TPC Clubhouse in the heart of The PLAYERS Stadium Course in Ponte Vedra Beach.

 Sunset Grille serves up everything from hamburgers to tacos to fresh raw bar options, all with an ocean breeze on its outdoor upper deck on St. Augustine Beach.
 The rotating farm-to-table menu at Ice Plant Bar & Restaurant is accompanied by its famous specialty cocktails.